 Run and Jump onto a moving local bus

 Your visit to Yangon seems not be complete without seeing a local bus running to the network that is downtown Yangon.
 The quality of each bus is the best effort of not only the driver but also the screamer.
 You can see a man hang out the door yelling when the bus passes by.
 In spite of limited knowledge of the Burmese language, you can take a gander that the screamer basically taking a place of a sign that would normally show the buses destination for future passengers.
 Be quick if it is headed in the right direction, because they do not have a long pause.
 You precisely must jump on without hesitation to immediately run to the next bus, if not, you will be in danger of being left in its dust.
-And you have to pay just 200 Kyat for the thrill drive.
+And you have to pay just 200 Kyat for the thrilling drive.

 Get lost in the Indian and Chinese Quarters